-Description Two storey semi detached house.
-Accommodation Ground floor: Entrance hall, living room, kitchen and utility room.
-Upper floor : Landing, three bedrooms and shower room with WC.
-Gross internal floor area (m2) 83sq metres Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.
-Age Circa 1957.
-Weather Dry and bright.
+Description Two storey end terraced house.
+Accommodation Ground floor - entrance hallway, living room, bedroom, shower room with w.c. and kitchen.
+Upper floor - landing, two bedrooms and shower room with w.c.

+Gross internal floor area (m2) 87 sq. metres or thereby.

+Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity. ---------------------------- ---

+Age Circa 1956.

+Dry and bright.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a brick built mutual chimney head with lead flashings.
+The chimney stack appears to have been removed.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

+Weather
-Timber framed pitched design clad in original concrete interlocking

-Roofing including roof space tiles with mortar roof edging.
-The roof space was accessed from a hatch in the ceiling of the front bedroom and comprises timber bolted trusses with fibreboard sarking and felt overlay.
-Blanket insulation was installed between the joists.
-Fourteen photovoltaic solar panels are fitted to the rear roof slope.
+Roofing including roof space Timber framed pitched design clad in the original concrete interlocking tiles.
+The main roof space was accessed from a hatch in the ceiling of the upper floor landing and comprises timber bolted trusses with timber sarking and felt overlay.
+There is blanket insulation between the joists which restricted access.
+The side extension has a pitched lean-to roof clad in concrete interlocking tiles with no access to the roof space.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Pvc gutters with original cast iron downpipes.
+Pvc gutters with sections of original cast iron downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-300mm cavity brick built with a roughcast external render.
-Cavity wall insulation has been installed.
+300mm cavity brick built with a dry dash external render.
+The extension is assumed to be of similar construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Timber casement double glazed window units are fitted with upvo front and side entrance doors.
-The original timber fascia boards are retained with cement boarding to the soffits.
+Upvc double glazed window units with a Upvc panelled front entrance door and composite panelled rear door.
+The eaves areas are mostly formed in the original timbers with sections of pvc cladding to the front and rear of the original house.

 External decorations Visually inspected.
 Painted finishes.

 Conservatories / porches Visually inspected.
 None.

-Communal areas Circulation areas visually inspected Communal areas Circulation areas visually inspected.
-None.
+Communal areas Circulation areas visually inspected.
+There is a shared close along the right hand gable providing access to the rear garden grounds.

 Garages and permanent outbuildings Visually inspected.
 None.

 Outside areas and boundaries Visually inspected.
-The front and rear gardens are mainly laid to lawn with slabbed pathways.
-There is an area of stone chips to the rear and boundaries are defined by timber fencing with a rendered brick retaining wall along part of the right hand boundary.
+The front garden is mainly laid to lawn with a slabbed pathway.
+The garden to the side and rear is formed mostly in stone chips with shrubs and a monoblocked driveway has been formed to the side.
+Boundaries are defined by fencing and hedges.